Detailed Guide forMarketing Managers in San Diego County

 The job of Marketing Manager may appeal to those who enjoy starting up and carrying out projects, persuading and leading people, making decisions, and taking risks.
 Achievement-oriented individuals who value job security and good working conditions should enjoy this type of job.

 Earnings vary widely by geographic location, employer, level of education, and experience.
 In addition to their regular compensation, many Marketing Managers earn annual bonuses.

-The median wage in 2016 for Marketing Managers in California is $156,572 annually, or $75.28 hourly.
-The median wage for Marketing Managers in San Diego County is $144,466 annually, or $69.45 hourly.
+The median wage in 2016 for Marketing Managers in California was $156,572 annually, or $75.28 hourly.
+The median wage for Marketing Managers in San Diego County was $144,466 annually, or $69.45 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers offer benefit packages that include health and life insurance, vacation, sick leave, holidays, and retirement plans.
 Some may also provide company stock options and the use of a company car.

 What Do Local Employers Say About Benefits?
 Of the 22 employers in San Diego County, all provide medical insurance and dental insurance, and almost all provide life insurance, vision insurance, sick leave, and vacation benefits to Marketing Managers who work full-time.

 Of the 22 employers surveyed who responded in San Diego County, who provides medical benefits, almost all reported that they pay half or more of the cost of medical insurance for full-time, and none reported that they pay half or more of the cost of medical insurance for part-time Marketing Managers.